REBELinBLUE/kube-guide/3-tutorial.md

 secret/kuard                 Opaque                                1      39s
 ```

-You will notice that there is a "TYPE" field, normally you won't need to worry about this, it is used for programmatic handling of the secret data and is normally only set when using the command line (explained below).
+You will notice that there is a "TYPE" field, normally you won't need to worry about this, it is used for programmatic handling of the secret data and is normally only explicitly set when using the command line (explained below).
 The `Opaque` *Secret* is the generic type for handling unstructured key/value pairs, there are a few other types you will encounter

 * `kubernetes.io/service-account-token` - Created by Kubernetes to hold the token for *ServiceAccounts*